jilitnarzi/Design_Analysis_of_Inverter_using_skypdk130_xschem/README.md

 The Image shown above can be ploted by just typing :

-    plot vout vin NML(Noise Margin for Low) - VIL - VOL NMH(Noise Margin for HIGH) - VOH - VIH

-So for our calculated values, the device would have, NML = 0.74V and NML = 0.82V. in the simulation window.

 The command needed to type in the simulation window of xterm terminal to get gain, can be seen in the images.
 ![Gain](Images/Vin_Vout_gain.png)